e-lie/renardo_reapy/README.md

 ## Installation

-If you feel you need more explanation than the straightforward instructions below, head to the detailed [installation guide](https://python-reapy.readthedocs.io/en/latest/install_guide.html).
+If you feel you need more explanation than the straightforward instructions below, head to the detailed [installation guide](https://python-renardo_reapy.readthedocs.io/en/latest/install_guide.html).

-renardo_reapy is available via `pip`:
+renardo_renardo_reapy is available via `pip`:

 ```bash
 $ pip install renardo-reapy
 ```

-One additional step is required to let REAPER know renardo_reapy is available.
+One additional step is required to let REAPER know renardo_renardo_reapy is available.
 First, open REAPER.
 Then in a terminal, run:

 ```bash
 $ python -c "import renardo_reapy; renardo_reapy.configure_reaper()"